-BrickDriver is a straightforward no-frills Discrete Opto-isolated Gate Driver designed to drive large IGBT modules, affectionately known as 'Bricks' due to their large size and shape.
-It takes in a 5V logic input and drives the largest IGBT modules via a +15 and -8V gate driver with active miller clamp and desaturation detection and isolated fault sensing.
+BrickDriver is a straightforward no-frills Discrete Opto-isolated Gate Driver designed to drive large IGBT modules - affectionately known as 'Bricks' due to their large size, weight and shape.
+BrickDriver takes in an isolated 5V logic input, and drives the largest IGBT (or MOSFET) modules via a +15V and -8V gate drive, with active miller clamping, desaturation detection and isolated fault sensing.

 What does this board do?

-This board is a single-board gate drive solution implementing a high-current driver (via buffering FETs / BJTs) via industry standard opto-isolated gate drivers, specifically the Avago HCPL-316J and the Fairchild FOD 8316 2.5A driver ICs which are identical pin-compatible drivers.
-The board buffers the output with large TO 220 FETs of your choice for >15A gate drive capability and is robust enough to drive even the largest 1000A IGBTs (or MOSFETs).
-The board also includes an on-board split-rail power supply offering +15 and -8V gate drive, as well as desaturation detection, configurable Rg_on and Rg_off resistors and gate TVS.
+This board is a single-board IGBT / MOSFET gate drive solution implementing a high-current driver (via buffering FETs / BJTs) via industry standard opto-isolated gate drivers, specifically the Avago HCPL-316J and the Fairchild FOD 8316 2.5A driver ICs (these are identical pin-compatible drivers).
+The board buffers the output with large TO-220 complementary transistors of your choice for >15A gate drive capability, and is robust enough to drive even the largest 1000A IGBTs (or MOSFETs).
+The board also includes an on-board split-rail power supply offering +15 and -8V gate drive voltages, as well as desaturation detection, configurable Rg_on and Rg_off resistors and gate TVS.

-The BrickDriver features the following functions:
+The BrickDriver has the following features:

-For usage instructions, please see: HCPL-316J-000E or FOD8318 Opto-isolated Gate Driver datasheets.
+For more details, please see: HCPL-316J-000E or FOD8318 Opto-isolated Gate Driver datasheets.